 Lake activities are easily accessible as well with the many lakes in East Tennessee.
 Douglas Lake, a local favorite, is just a short drive from Pigeon Forge.

-Schools are provided by Sevier County.
-Private university options are available.
+Schools are provided and governed by the Sevier County School System.
 Pigeon Forge is served by Walter State Community College, a branch of which is located in next-door Sevierville.
-College education opportunities are readily available in the area, starting with the University of Tennessee in Knoxville, which is about a 45-minute drive from Pigeon Forge.
+Other college education opportunities such as the University of Tennessee in Knoxville are readily available.
+UT is about a 45-minute drive from Pigeon Forge.